-By Robert Johnson, Partner, RIESTER Public Affairs, Washington, D.C.
+By Robert Johnson, Senior Consultant, RIESTER Public Affairs, Washington, D.C.

 After more than three years of watching President Trump in action, you may not be that interested in hearing about the lessons he’s leaving behind.
 But how often do you get the chance to witness a communications crisis at this level, of this magnitude?
 Almost never.